 According to the American Kennel Club (AKC), the Rottweiler is a large dog breed that belongs to the AKC’s working dog group.

-The Golden Retriever, on the other hand, is a medium to large dog breed that belongs to the AKC’s sporting dog group.
+The Golden Retriever, on the other hand, is a medium to the large dog breed that belongs to the AKC’s sporting dog group.

 Working dogs can have very different temperaments and needs than sporting dogs.
 You will also face different training and socialization challenges with the Rottweiler vs Golden Retriever that are important to think through in advance.